lizmat/articles/its-time-to-rak.md

 ## No short options, no aliases

-The `rak` utility comes *without* any short options: all options only come in a long name.
+That's why the `rak` utility comes *without* any short options: all options only come in a long name.
 Now, this may look as a bold decision and one that feels like it is very user unfriendly.
 However, if you're not using such a utility on a daily basis, you will quickly forget the correct incantation for what you were trying to achieve in a similar case a (not so) little while ago.
+Whether they're long or small.

 That is why `rak` comes with the capability of saving any combination of options, and give it a unique name.
+Which can be shorter, or longer, whatever suits **you** best!
 For instance, saving `--ignorecase` as `-i`, and `--ignoremark` as `-m`, would allow you to activate both in a search with `-im`.
 Note that it doesn't need to be a single argument: it could be multiple!
 And you can give such a save option a description, for yourself in the future, or for your co-workers.
 And that could include the pattern to search for and/or the location to search.
 So you can save a repeatable search query in a single shortcut.
 And should you have forgotten your own shortcuts, there's a way to list all of the custom options that you have.

 ## What is needed?

-If you are sufficiently teased in this introduction, if you want to try it out for yourself?
+If you are sufficiently teased by this introduction, and you want to try it out for yourself?
 The first requirement, is having an implementation of the Raku Programming Language installed.
 Rakudo is the most complete implementation of Raku currently.
 You can [build from source](https://github.com/rakudo/rakudo) if you are so inclined, but the easiest way is to install one of the [Linux binary packages by *Claudio Ramirez*](https://nxadm.github.io/rakudo-pkg/), or to use any of the [other installation methods](https://rakudo.org/downloads).

 Then you'll need [`zef`](https://github.com/ugexe/zef#readme), Raku's module installer.
 It comes with most binary package installs.
 With that available, all you need to do is to run `zef install App::Rak`.
 And you're reading to `rak`!